More and more companies developing their own mobile apps take the extra steps to ensure mobile application data security — and for a good reason.

-Facebook is notoriously known for its major data breach scandals.
+Facebook is notorious for major data leakage and data protection breaches scandals.
 The Cambridge Analytica scandal in 2016, data leakage of 2019, and the latest 2021 leakage that was said to exploit the same vulnerability that was supposed to be fixed in 2019.
 The result?
 533 million users from all over the world had their data leaked.

 Portpass COVID certification app